hevayo/ballerina-openai-client/openai.images/Package.md

 Connects to the OpenAI Images API from Ballerina with `ballerinax/openai.images` package.

-## Package Overview
+## Package overview
 The `ballerinax/openai.images` package is a [Ballerina](https://ballerina.io/) connector for OpenAI's Images API.
-The connector provides access to state-of-the-art models for Image generation.
+The connector provides access to state-of-the-art models for image generation.
 By using the `ballerinax/openai.images` package, you can easily integrate OpenAI's advanced AI capabilities into your own Ballerina applications.

 |                             | Version         |
 |-----------------------------|-----------------|